-Nong Khai City, with a population registered as 63600 persons January 2016.
-This excludes a great number of guestworkers, from Laos and other nabouring countries, and many of the expat comunity (known as Farangs) The Area is 607.5 km2.
+Nong Khai City, with a population registered as 63,609 persons January 2017.
+This excludes a great number of guest workers, from Laos and other neighbouring countries, and many of the expat comunity (known as Farangs) The Area is 607.5 km2.
 Mueang Nong Khai is divided into 19 sub-districts (Tambon)

 Nong Khai City the capital of Nong Khai Province is located along the west bank of the